Get

 Do American Shorthairs come in different color and pattern combinations?

-Yes, American Shorthairs do come in various color and pattern combinations, and over 60 have been documented.
+Yes, American Shorthairs do come in various colors and pattern combinations, and over 60 have been documented.
 They can vary in color from solid black or white to various shades of gray, brown, red, and cream.
 The unique patterns available in American Shorthairs include tabby, bicolor, tortoiseshell, calico, and more.
-One of the reasons why American Shorthairs come in so many color and pattern combinations is because they’re a domestic breed that has been around for centuries.
+One of the reasons why American Shorthairs come in so many colors and pattern combinations is that they’re a domestic breed that has been around for centuries.
 Over time, they have been bred with different cats to create new variations in appearance.
 This has resulted in a wide range of colors and patterns that are available today.

 Where did the American Shorthair cat come from originally?